-Prerequisites: (1) Compass writing score of 56-67 and Multiple Measures assessment OR (2) Compass writing score of 68-77; AND Compass reading score of 68-77.
+Prerequisites: Compass writing score of 56-77 AND Compass reading score of 68 or above or Nelson Denny of 10.1 or above.
 Co-requisite with corresponding English composition 101 ALP section.

 101 ENGLISH COMPOSITION FALL, SPRING, SUMMER

 First course in two-semester English sequence focuses on expository writing and closely related activities of critical reading and thinking.
 Primary attention given to formal elements of short essays based upon or incorporating documented source material.
 (This sequence can be completed by taking either ENGL 102 or 103).
 Prerequisites: E, R